-I was born in NYC on August 29, 1969.
-Raised in the Southwest and Midwest by two strong willed creative parents that didn’t live together.
-One parent a skilled painter and the other a trained architect, I often used to say that I landed smack in the middle as a sculptor.
-Once on my own I set out to educate myself in the fine arts and in the metal fabrication field.
+Edwin Salmon was born in NYC on August 29, 1969.
+He grew up in the Southwest and Midwest.
+One parent is a skilled painter and the other a trained architect.
+Once receiving a Fine arts degree he set about to educate himself in the metal fabrication field.
 First he started a business in Atlanta, GA then moved it to Boston, MA and finally to New Haven, CT.
-Edwin is currently the owner of EWS3D LLC, a high end architectural metal fabrication company.
-EWS3D has fabricated jobs for clients such as Yale and Quinnipiac University, Starbucks and Subway, Architects such as AvroKo, Joeb Moore and Sidnam Petrone.
+Edwin is currently the owner of EWS 3-D LLC, a high end design, management and architectural metal fabrication company.
+EWS 3-D has fabricated jobs nationally for clients such as Quinnipiac University, Starbucks and Subway, Architects such as AvroKo, Joeb Moore and Sidnam Petrone.
 Recently Edwin was asked to design and fabricate tables to be placed in the new Norman Foster designed Yale school of management.
 EWS 3-D’s work has been published widely in books on design and in periodicals such as New York, Interior Design and Architectural Review.
-EWS3Ds work has also been published in many books on design.

-As an artist I have shown my work continuously since the late 1980s.
+As an artist he has shown his work continuously since the late 1980s.
 In January and February of 2017 he had a solo show at the Reynolds Fine Art gallery showcasing his Architectural Abstraction sculpture series and a works on paper series, Cell Tower Portraits.
-His sculpture has been shown and represented by galleries in New York, New Haven, the Berkshires, Cape Cod and on Long island.
-Among my most notable achievements are being commissioned to make a large outdoor sculpture for The Yale Humanist Community, Marriott’s Fairfield Residence Inn in downtown Brooklyn, NY.
+His sculpture has been shown and represented by galleries in New York, New Haven, the Berkshires, Cape Cod and on Long Island.
+Among his most notable achievements are, commissions to make large outdoor sculpture for The Yale Humanist Community and Marriott’s Fairfield Residence Inn in downtown Brooklyn, NY.
 He currently has outdoor sculpture on view in Connecticut at The Madison Sculpture Mile and in Hartford at Bushnell Plaza and The Governor’s Mansion.

-During my time in Connecticut I have partnered in owning and running a gallery.
-I have also spent time teaching sculpture at the Creative Arts Workshop in New Haven, CT and being the director of the sculpture program at Buck's Rock Performing and Creative Arts Camp in New Milford, CT.
-I am currently the Vice Chairman of the East Haven Arts Commission.
+During his time in Connecticut he has partnered in owning and running a gallery, spent time teaching sculpture at the Creative Arts Workshop in New Haven, CT and being the director of the sculpture program at Buck's Rock Performing and Creative Arts Camp in New Milford, CT.
+He currently serves as the Vice Chairman of the East Haven Arts Commission.

-For the last thirteen years I have lived on the shoreline in Connecticut with my partner, the mother of our two children and our three dogs.
-I enjoy vegetable gardening, growing berries, making jam and working on our house.
+For the last fifteen years he has lived on the shoreline in Connecticut with his wife, two children, dogs, chickens . . . .
+He enjoys running, vegetable gardening, growing berries, making jams and working on the house.